A Brief Overview of Property Auctions

 If you have finalised all the necessary checks and arranged your finances in advance, you’ll be in a strong position when the bidding starts.
 However, don’t be ruled by the guide price, as this is only ever an estimate.

 If your winning bid is less than the reserve price, don’t give up hope.
-The vendor has the option of accepting the highest bid once the process has finished.
+The vendor has the option of accepting the highest offer once the process has finished.

-There are advantages for selling at a property auction, but these are equally matched by disadvantages too.
-However, if you want to buy or sell a property quickly and without too much fuss, this is a good way of going about it.
+If you want to buy or sell a property quickly and without too much fuss, using an auction is an excellent way to go about it.
 Read more here.